 - (1) A current curriculum vitae. - (2) Three letters of reference. - (3) At least one year of relevant experience or significant volunteer experience is preferred. - (4) a.
 Course-based applicants A letter of not more than 800 words that outlines a synthesis of the applicant's background (scholastic/academic training and work/research experience), motivation for applying to this degree and career goals. - b.
 Thesis-based applicants A letter of not more than 800 words that outlines the anticipated research topic(s) or areas of thesis research.
 The applicant should also identify appropriate faculty members from the Department of Public Health Sciences as a potential supervisor. - (5) Educational Test Scores the GRE or GMAT is recommended for applicants with qualifications from outside Canada.
 The omission of a GRE or GMAT test score will materially weaken the applicant's chance of being recommended for admission. - (6) A prerequisite for admission is a recent course in introductory statistics such as STAT 141 or 151.
 Admission may be granted provisionally pending successful completion of one of these courses, or equivalent.
 Applicants with prior statistics training may have this prerequisite waived by demonstrating satisfactory knowledge.

-All students admitted to the Department of Public Health Sciences must establish their own funding prior to their admission.
+Financial Assistance All students admitted to the Department of Public Health Sciences must establish their own funding prior to their admission.
 Graduate students can finance their studies at the University of Alberta in several ways.
 Some financial programs are administered by the Faculty of Graduate Studies and Research, and others are administered by other campus offices or outside organizations.
 Students in public health sciences are eligible to compete for the general graduate awards listed at www.gradstudies.ualberta.ca.

-Students are urged to seek awards from other agencies, such as SSHRC, NSERC, CIHR, AHFMR, etc.

-Support may be available to some students from research grants held by individual staff members.
+Students are urged to seek awards from other agencies, such as SSHRC, NSERC, CIHR, AHFMR, etc. Support may be available to some students from research grants held by individual staff members.
 The amount of support will vary with the nature of the research grant and the regulations of the granting agency.

-205.65.2 The Degree of MPH in Applied Biostatistics (course-based)
+205.66.2 The Degree of MPH in Applied Biostatistics (course-based) Program Requirements Students must complete the following:

-- (1) Required courses ( $\star$ 36): - a.
+- (1) Required courses (★36): - a.
 SPH 500, 501, 514, PHS 596, 598, 692 or 693, 696, 698, 798 - b.
 PHS 509 (★6) Field Practicum and PHS 701 Project in Public Health Sciences - (2) Elective courses: three (★9) graduate-level courses from the following list or courses approved by the student's Advisor: MED 600, PHS 685, SOC 609, 616, STAT 532, 561, 568.

-The minimum time to complete the program is 16 months.
+Length of Program The minimum time to complete the program is 16 months.
 The maximum time permitted for completion of the program is six years (part- or full-time) from the date of first registration.

-205.65.3 The Degree of MPH in Environmental and Occupational Health (course-based)
+205.66.3 The Degree of MPH in Environmental and Occupational Health (course-based) Program Requirements Students must complete the following:

-- Students must complete the following: - (1) Required courses (\36): - a.
+- (1) Required courses (★36): - a.
 SPH 500, 501, 514, 531, 597, PHS 506, 511, 512, 522 - b.
 PHS 509 (★6) Field Practicum and PHS 701 Project in Public Health Sciences - (2) Elective courses: three (★9) graduate-level courses from the following list or courses approved by the student's Advisor: PHS 507, 513, 520, 521, 540, 543, 593, 640, 693, 695, 697.

-The minimum time to complete the program is 16 months.
+Length of Program The minimum time to complete the program is 16 months.
 The maximum time permitted for completion of the program is six years (part- or full-time) from the date of first registration.

-205.65.4 The Degree of MPH in Epidemiology (coursebased)
+205.66.4 The Degree of MPH in Epidemiology (course-based) Program Requirements Students must complete the following: